jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 This only shows one set of lights for traffic in one direction, which is not needed if the street has no cross traffic, it is not yet a real **Traffic Light**.

-I want the ``control`` :ref:`function<what is a function?>` to show what happens in front of me (parallel) and what happens for the traffic crossing the street when the light is :red:`RED` for me, it has to consider traffic in both directions
+I want the ``control`` :ref:`function<what is a function?>` to show what happens in front of me (parallel) and what happens for the traffic crossing the street if the light is :red:`RED` for me, it has to consider traffic in both directions

 * what traffic phase is this (cross, parallel or both)?